shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 spawn.sync(
         "anchor",
         [
-            ...method, // use spread operator to expand out our array into individual elements
+            ...method, // use spread operator to expand our array into individual elements

 // ... [snip]
 // ... rest is the same